Updated: Oct 1

 Prior to proceeding with formally incorporating your business, getting business licenses, and checking other boxes, we recommend confirming that insurers in your area are currently credentialing Nurse Practitioners to their insurance panels.

 Next, file with your state's Secretary of State to incorporate the business.
-You should be able to do this through the same site that you checked name availability in step 2.
-The costs for incorporating the business vary by state and range from $40-$500, with the average around $100.
+You should be able to do this through the same site that you checked name availability in Step 2.
+The costs for incorporating the business vary by state and range from $40-$500, with an average of around $100.